Mark Halliwell – Intuitive Logic (2015)

 Halliwell proceeded to go forward at brake-neck speed.
 In 2004, the majestic bombast of Disjointed Themes followed rapidly on the heels of the more whimsical 'Trips' .
 This collection of manic hard rock and art-metal provoked everything from casual intrigue to unhinged excitement.
 Halliwell is inclined to refer to 'Themes' as a "concept album", yet the tracks on the record are as separate and distinct as they are united (a paradox heightened by of the 'disjointed' descriptor in the album title).
 But from the moment the disc is spun, semantics fade as the listener is pounded by Sabbath-laden riffs in 'The Black Sense', mesmerised by the rhythmic incantations of the 'Concentric' compositions, and transported by the folksy sunset cinema of 'April Evening.'
 The popularity of the latter track lead to the release of the limited edition April Evening/Ballad of Resolve EP in 2006.

-Next came the ethereal laid-back ride of Aural Sculpture Volume 1.
+Next came the ethereal laid-back ride of Aural Sculpture Volume 1, (2007).
 A whirling conundrum of paranoid psychedelia, infectious looped rhythms, chiming guitars and haunting string sections, this album is an arresting, carefully crafted work.
 Like any classic record, it defies easy description and conventional analysis.
 Lyrically, Halliwell effortlessly invokes the biting satire of Iggy Pop, the delusional musings of Maynard James-Keenan, and the menacing post-punk despondency of an Ian Curtis.
 From the inspirational tale of rebirth in 'The Hitman' to the mesmerising splendour of the closing track, 'Opium suite opus', this album seems to bend space and time in a manner that would confound physicists and spiritualists alike.
 'Volume 1' was not strictly a solo record, having originated from a hazy jam session with band-mates from Warrnambool cover-specialists, Phase 3.
 Through the lens of Aural Sculpture, Halliwell applied musicianship, expanding studio knowledge and flashing imagination to reincarnate a commercial covers band as crazed merchants of hallucinogenic rock n roll.
-Aural Sculpture Volume 2 is much anticipated, but for the moment, progress and release date remain uncertain.

 In 2008, Halliwell was abandoning new musical innovations in favour of a classic rock sound.
 Awaken from a Coloured Daydream pays overdue homage to legends like the Beatles, Bowie, Dylan, Fleetwood Mac and Neil Young.
 It is a masterful record that effortlessly evokes these influences without degenerating into the kind of plagiaristic nostalgia which sink the albums of better-known artists who attempt the same thing.
 Lyrically, 'Daydream' finds Halliwell in a reflective mood as he wrestles with the conflict between despair and inspiration.
 But this record really finds its feet and spreads its wings in the music.
 'Now and Then' is a shiny sound-of-summer exhortation to stop dithering and get on with it, while 'The Closing Prayer' rumbles and rises in the manner of an epic psychedelic rock anthem straight from the early seventies.